anunciado/aprendizado-maquina/README.md

 ```
 For more detail on this, please refer  this [link](http://scikit-learn.org/stable/modules/neighbors.html).
 ###### Random Forest

+Random forest is a trademarked term for a set of decision trees.
+In Random Forest, we have a collection of decision trees (so-called "Forest").
+To sort a new object
+based on attributes, each tree gives a rating and we say the tree "vote" for that class.
+The forest chooses the rank that has the most votes (most of all trees in the
+forest).
+Each tree is planted and cultivated as follows:

+1. If the number of cases in the training set is N, then sample n cases is taken at random, but with replacement.
+This sample will be the training set for tree cultivation.
+2. If there are M input variables, a number m << M is specified such that at each node, the m variables are randomly selected out of M and the best division on these m is used to divide the node.
+The value of m is kept constant during forest growth.
+3. Each tree is grown to the greatest extent possible.
+There is no pruning.

+So below there is a python code with an example using decision random forest:
 ```python
 #Import Library
 from sklearn.ensemble import RandomForestClassifier